-301 2016 Age Friendly Survey Findings Presentation (OctOctober 2017Oct)
+302 2016 Age Friendly Survey Findings Presentation (OctOctober 2017Oct)

-302 Family Caregiver Alliance, 2014 California Profile, as reported in the 50 State Profiles http://tffc.usc.edu/wp-content/uploads/2018/07/USC CA TFFC Report Digital-FINAL.pdf
+303 Family Caregiver Alliance, 2014 California Profile, as reported in the 50 State Profiles http://tffc.usc.edu/wp-content/uploads/2018/07/USC_CA_TFFC_Report_Digital-FINAL.pdf

-303 Picking up the Pace of Change in California; California Task Force 2018 obesity, increased risk for heart disease, and a lower immune response to illnesses and infections.306 Even though caregivers are more vulnerable to neglecting their own physical and mental health, it can be challenging financially to afford supports such as home health aides.
-The median cost of a home health aide is \$25 per hour and respite care can cost up to \$500 per day.307 While some public respite programs exist, only 15% of caregivers reported ever using respite services.308
+304 Picking up the Pace of Change in California; California Task Force 2018

+305 Family Caregiver Alliance, 2014 California Profile, as reported in the 50 State Profiles caregivers are more vulnerable to neglecting their own physical and mental health, it can be challenging financially to afford supports such as home health aides.
+The median cost of a home health aide is \$25 per hour and respite care can cost up to \$500 per day.
+While some public respite programs exist, only 15% of caregivers reported ever using respite services.
+309